rabdallah-99/library-system/README.md

 <img src=""  alt="CI/CD pipeline">
 <b >The figure above is the continuous integration pipeline with the associated frameworks and services related to them.
 This pipeline allows for rapid and simple development-to-deployment by automating the integration process. <br>

 Code is written on local machine and pushed to GitHub, which will automatically push the new code to Jenkins via a webhook to be automatically installed on the cloud virtual machine and build docker images and push them to docker hub.
 From there, tests are automatically run and reports are produced.
-A testing environment for the app is also run in debugger mode, allowing for dynamic testing. </b>
+A testing environment for the app is also run in debugger mode, allowing for dynamic testing.
+Jenkins deploy docker stack on remote node </b>

 3. <b id=C7> Management and Version Control </b> <br>
     3.1 <b id=B2> Project Tracking </b> <br>